Dalai Lama Renaissance

-Dalai Lama Renaissance is a 2007 feature-length documentary film, produced and directed by Khashyar Darvich, and narrated by actor Harrison Ford.
+Dalai Lama Renaissance is a 2007 documentary film, produced and directed by Khashyar Darvich, and narrated by actor Harrison Ford.
 The film documents the Dalai Lama's meeting with the self-titled "Synthesis" group, made up of 40 Western "renaissance" thinkers who hope to use the meeting to change the world and resolve many of the world's problems.
 The meeting took place at the Dalai Lama's home in Dharamsala, India in September, 1999.